Are you an adviser? Go to Unbiased Pro

 3. Entry cost

-With entry cost, you aim to show how much it would cost to build your business from the ground up.
+With the entry cost, you aim to show how much it would cost to build your business from the ground up.

 Consider costs including start-up fees, recruitment and training, tangible assets, development of products, marketing and more.